MitchellJThomas/markdown-cv/index.md

  - Software Architect
  - Principal Developer

-Lead new product launch bringing tripwire.io SaaS features to industrial customers who require on-premise, enterprise style deployments.
-Introduced key technology including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres
+Leading new Tripwire State Analyzer industrial product available both on-premise and as a SaaS.
+Introduced key technologies including <a href="https://kots.io/">Replicated KOTS</a>, Kubernetes, <a href="https://www.keycloak.org/">Keycloak</a>, Kafka and Postgres

-Built Tripwire labs program from which <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> - tripwire.io - was created and is the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
+Launched <a href="https://www.tripwire.com/solutions/saas-solutions">Tripwire's SaaS platform</a> -
+tripwire.io - the foundation for <a href="https://www.tripwire.com/products/tripwire-for-devops">Tripwire for
 DevOps</a> and <a
 href="https://www.tripwire.com/products/tripwire-expertops">Tripwire
-ExpertOps</a>.
+ExpertOps</a> key to Tripwire's strategic cloud initiative.
+Selected design patterns, technology stack and team convention process increasing release cadence by a factor of 2.

-Technical Lead for <a
+Launched <a
 href="https://www.tripwire.com/products/tripwire-connect">Connect</a>,
 the Tripwire data processing and analytics platform using Kafka and Postgres.
 Delivered our <a